ArenCarpenter/Detecting_ALL_with_CNN/README.md

 ## Modeling

+*I used this [post](https://blog.betomorrow.com/keras-in-the-cloud-with-amazon-sagemaker-67cf11fb536) from Paul Breton and the corresponding GitHub [repo](https://github.com/Pravez/KerasSageMaker) for guidance on utilizing Keras with Sagemaker.*

 I utilized the Keras framework in AWS Sagemaker by specifying neural network architecture and compilation hyperparameters in a separate python script.
 Training was accomplished in a ml.m4.xlarge notebook instance allowing for hundreds of epochs in a tractable training time.

 I adopted an iterative approach to modeling based on the CRISP-DM process.
 Starting with a baseline CNN with a single Conv2D layer, additional layers and blocks of layers (3 blocks of 3 Conv2D layers with MaxPooling layers between) were added to select from maximum validation and testing accuracy.